carlosperate/awesome-microbit/README.md

 - [Alexa Weather On micro:bit](https://www.hackster.io/chen-tiebiao/weather-on-micro-bit-c79c19) - Creating an Amazon Alexa skill where the current weather can be asked and the result displayed on the micro:bit.
 - [BBC micro:bit Balloon Tracker](https://www.daveakerman.com/?p=2019) - Making a balloon tracker with a micro:bit connected to GPS and a LoRa transceiver to track and transmit its position.
 - [SonicPixels](https://github.com/jrmedd/SonicPixels) - BBC micro:bit and Max frameworks for triggering multiple speakers in a grid arrangement.
-- [Little Bug Bit](https://goo.gl/eEFhcy) - Low cost micro:bit buggy.
-- [HandShake](https://sites.google.com/site/hardwaremonkey/home/handshake) - Project designed to enable unique gesture recognition for people with limited control of their motion.
+- [HandShake](https://github.com/mattoppenheim/microbit_hand_shake) - Project designed to enable unique gesture recognition for people with limited control of their motion.
 - [Scrolling display](https://meanderingpi.wordpress.com/2017/09/16/bbc-microbit-scrolling-display/) - Create a display screen using a number of micro:bits communicating via radio.
 - [Ironman Arc Reactor](https://www.kitronik.co.uk/blog/halo-ween-ironman-arc-reactor) - Choose between two different versions (Mk I and Mk II) ready to 3D print and build.
 - [microbit-beacon-finder](https://github.com/kshoji/microbit-beacon-finder) - The micro:bit finds various types of BLE Beacons, and displays their ID to the LEDs.